Pokemon-PythonRed/Pokemon-PythonRed/README.md

 pip install pygame
 ```

+When that's all done, to download, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!

 ### Important Notes:

 * This is not meant to be a perfect recreation of _Pokémon Red_.
 It’s just a test of my own coding skills.
 So basically, if you’re looking to play _Pokémon Red_ on PC, you can find an emulator.